Humphreyhaj/humphreyhaj.project.AI/README.md

 * problem 1
 MANOUVRE ALL TERRAINS
 Electric wheelchairs however much good, one short-coming is that it's only good on certain terrains.
 It's good on flat paths and bumpy on rugged grounds.
-I want to create a wheelchair that will be effient on all terrains purposed to be suitable on all terrains so that a isable dperson can easily access all areas where one needs to be.
+I want to create a wheelchair that will be effient on all terrains purposed to be suitable on all terrains so that a disabled person can easily access all areas where one needs to be.

 * problem 2
 GO LONGER DISTANCES
-Electric wheelchairs go as far as there b\ttery can hold.
+Electric wheelchairs go as far as there battery can hold.
 Mostly that's barely 10 km a day which limit range of one.
 A common inconvenience is it can seize to move at a place where one leasts expects it hence one becomes stranded.
 With my new invention or remodification, it seeks to make use of the mechanical energy produced to convert it into kinetic energy and goes on to become electric energy.
 We will have a dynamo to help with that, this ensures we make full use of the energy we use hence longer distances.

 * problem 3
 POWER CONSUMPTION EFFICIENCY